LittleBigPlanet: LittleBigPlanet (PlayStation Portable)

 A portable entry of the series was developed primarily by SCE Studio Cambridge in association with Media Molecule for the PlayStation Portable.
 The game, released in 2009, shared the same name as the original game; however, it was not a port of the PlayStation 3 game, but rather a new entry in the series.
-It has a story-mode with levels and features many of the same mechanics of its PlayStation 3 counterpart, such as customizations, albeit without the multiplayer component of the game.
+It has a story-mode with levels and features many of the same mechanics of its PlayStation 3 counterpart, such as customizations, albeit without the multiplayer component of the game, and a feature known as "Static Objects", in which the player can allow their creations to defy the in-game laws of physics.
 The game takes place after the events of the PlayStation 3 version of LittleBigPlanet, in which The Collector has been defeated.
-A carnival is being held and Sackboy decides to go around the world to invite the eight curators of LittleBigPlanet to the carnival whilst finding materials for his own carnival float.
+A carnival is being held, and Sackboy decides to go around the world to invite the eight curators of LittleBigPlanet to the carnival whilst finding materials for his own carnival float.

 LittleBigPlanet PS Vita

 The fourth game in the series was developed by Tarsier Studios, Double Eleven, and XDev for the PlayStation Vita handheld and had a 2012 release.
 The game features the same core mechanics from LittleBigPlanet 2, with the focus being on a "platform for games" rather than a platformer like previous entries in the series before LittleBigPlanet 2.
 The game utilizes the unique controls of the PlayStation Vita by using its multi-touch touchscreen and its rear touchpad to navigate through various obstacles in stages as well as for level creation by users.
 The game supports cross-buy of DLC costume packs between LittleBigPlanet 2, as well as LittleBigPlanet Karting.
+The game takes place on the travelling planet Carnivallia, which is being terrorized by the evil Puppeteer and his army of Hollows.
+Sackboy is recruited by Colonel Flounder, one of Carnivallia's Curators, to stop the Puppeteer from sucking the joy from the rest of the Omniverse.
+The game was met with positive reception.

 Spinoff games

 LittleBigPlanet Karting

 LittleBigPlanet Karting is a kart racing game developed by United Front and San Diego Studio in conjunction with series creator Media Molecule for the PlayStation 3.
-In its story mode, the player ventures through worlds including: LittleBigPlanet, Monster Islands, Victoria's Laboratory, The Progress Emporium, Eve's Asylum, The Space Bass, and Hoard, Sweet Hoard, to put an end to the Hoard racers, who snatch many pieces of the different planets to stash them in the Garage at the End of the Universe.
+In its story mode, the player ventures through different planets, old and new to put an end to the Hoard racers, who snatch many pieces of the different planets to stash them at the end of the universe.
+This game is the first LittleBigPlanet game to feature a fully three-dimensional space, ditching the layer-based gameplay of the other games.
+The game was met with generally mixed reception.
 Sony Entertainment America shut down the North American LittleBigPlanet Karting online servers on 31 August 2016.